Actively Recruiting

 - History of cryoglobulinemia

-- Grade 3 ascites or refractory ascites
+- Grade 3 or refractory ascites

 - Refractory encephalopathy or significant central nervous system disease

-- Current or history of hepatocellular carcinoma (HCC)
+- Current or past hepatocellular carcinoma (HCC)

 - Transjugular intrahepatic portosystemic shunt (TIPS) placement